North Street Arcade

 The North Street Arcade is a 1930s Art Deco shopping arcade in the Cathedral Quarter of Belfast, Northern Ireland.
-It is the only example of a shopping arcade from this decade in Northern Ireland, and is one of only a handful left in the whole of the UK.
+It is the only example of a shopping arcade from this decade in Northern Ireland, and is one of only a handful left in the whole of Ireland or the UK.
 A Grade B1 listed building, it has been derelict since a fire in 2004.